Sampling Distribution: Difference Between Means

 Step 3: Transform d Into z- or t-Score

-where d is the critical value for which we want to find a probability, μ is the mean of the sampling distribution, and σ is the standard deviation of the sampling distribution.
+where d is the value of a constant for which we want to find a probability, μ is the mean of the sampling distribution, and SD is the standard deviation of the sampling distribution.

-If you don't know the standard deviation of the sampling distribution and neither sample size is small (less than 30), compute a t-score using this formula:
+If the "rules of thumb" suggest that the sampling distribution is shaped like a t distribution, compute a t-score using this formula:

 t = (d – μ) / SE